rvaishnavigowda/SystemMonitorApp/README.md

 This is a cross-platform system monitor application built on .Net 8.
 It tracks system resources like CPU, memory, and disk usage and provides plugin support along with optional API integration.

+## Design Decisions and Challenges

+The System Monitor application is built using the Clean Architecture pattern to promote separation of concerns, scalability, and maintainability.
+The solution is structured into distinct layers—Domain, Application, Infrastructure, and Console with clear responsibilities.
+This modular design ensures that core business logic remains independent of external dependencies like the operating system APIs or the console UI.
+A key decision was to introduce a plugin system, allowing future enhancements or monitoring modules (e.g., GPU usage, network stats) to be added dynamically without changing the core codebase.

+One of the main challenges was accessing accurate and real-time system metrics in a cross-platform manner.
+While Windows offers robust performance counters via WMI and System.Diagnostics, Linux and macOS require alternative approaches, and some metrics aren't universally available.
+Managing platform differences while keeping the core logic clean required careful abstraction.

 ## How to Build and Run the Solution

 ### Prerequisites